TeamCOMPAS/COMPAS/docs/dev-git-workflow.md

 [Contact us here](mailto:compas-dev@googlegroups.com) to inquire about collaborating, or reach out to one of us directly (see the [COMPAS homepage](https://compas.science/) for an up-to-date list).

+---

 ### Fork the main repo.

-As a COMPAS developer, you are highly encouraged to create your own personal fork of the Main repo.
+As a COMPAS developer, you are highly encouraged to create your own personal github fork of the Main repo.
+This is a second, remote repository (distinct from your local repo), but is managed by your github account.
-This serves as a public-facing 'sandbox' of your current work, where you can share partially-developed ideas and projects with others who might be interested in assisting.
+It serves as a public-facing 'sandbox' of your current work, where you can share partially-developed ideas and projects with others who might be interested in assisting, without interferring with or clogging up the Main repo.

 On Github, go to the TeamCOMPAS/COMPAS repo and click on `Fork` in the upper-right corner.
-This will create a copy of the current state of the TeamCOMPAS/COMPAS repo, including all branches and all commit histories, and place it in your profile as your personal Fork, identified as `<your-username>`/COMPAS.
+This will create a copy of the current state of the TeamCOMPAS/COMPAS repo, including all branches and all commit histories, and place it on your profile, identified as `<your-username>`/COMPAS.

 Since this is your personal repo, you can be as organized or scatter-brained as you wish here.
 If you work best with 50 branches, obscure names, and code scraps everywhere, have at it.
 You can also give or take away access to any other collaborators who you might wish to contribute.
 Note that for public repositories, your code will still be read-only for everyone who is not a collaborator.

+---

 ### Clone from your remote fork to your local repo